brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-16.md

-"A gift?" he asked, because sometimes gods gave him less pleasant things, like warnings or tasks or rotted gnome heads (although that last one could have just been a Goodfellow*, who despite their names really weren't very good at all).
+"A gift?" he asked, because sometimes gods gave him less pleasant things, like warnings or tasks or rotted gnome heads (although that last one could have just been a Goodfellow\[^78-5], who despite their names really weren't very good at all).

 She continued to chew her cheese slowly, savoring it, and didn't speak until